+The effects of air pollution can have detrimental impacts to human health and the environment.
 Are you aware that air pollution kills an estimated 7 million people annually?
-Or, that over 40% of Americans are currently at risk of disease and premature death, due to air pollution?
-Air pollution has been shown to have detrimental effects to human health and the health of our environment.
-By reducing air pollution levels, we can reduce the instances of disease -from stroke, heart disease, lung cancer – as well as respiratory diseases.
+Or that over 40% of Americans are currently at risk of disease and premature death due to air pollution?
+Air pollution is a major environmental risk to health.
+By reducing air pollution levels, we can reduce the instances of disease from stroke, heart disease, lung cancer – and both chronic and acute respiratory diseases – including asthma.

 Our Air is Toxic:

 Air pollution is the introduction of chemicals, particulates, or biological materials into our atmosphere which causes discomfort, disease, or death to humans, damages other vital living organisms- such as food crops – and destroys our natural environment.
 Air pollution has been a concern over the last decade as it is hard to escape.
 Air pollution is closely linked to climate change through fossil fuel combustion.
 As our planet continues to increase in temperature – and our population grows rapidly – the air we breathe will only become more polluted.
 Take a look at these facts on air pollution.

 - 92% of the world’s population lives in places with polluted air.

 - Over 80% of urban residents are exposed to air pollution exceeding the World Health Organization’s limits.

 - 1 in 9 deaths worldwide are attributed to air pollution.